waynegramlich/bus_home/README.md

   over hundred Click<Sup>&tm;</Sup> boards that plug into the mikroBUS connector footprint.
 Both mikroBus<Sup>&tm;</Sup>
   and Click<Sup>&tm;</Sup> are trademarked by MicroElectronika.
-  Thus, the board is called "microbus" to avoid trade-mark infringement.
+  Thus, the board is called "microbusN" to avoid trade-mark infringement.

 * bus_shield:
   This module is ultimately going to replace the busino module.
-  It will have the defacto standard Arduino<Sup>&tm;</Sup>
+  It will support the defacto standard Arduino<Sup>&tm;</Sup>
   shield connector footprint.

 ### Deprecated Modules